mecid/mecid.github.io/_posts/2023-07-25-mastering-charts-in-swiftui-scrolling.md

 }
 ```

 Remember that you can both read and write to the current position of the chart using the *chartScrollPosition* modifier accepting a binding.
 It updates the value of the binding whenever the user changes the visible region of the chart.
+It also updates the visible region of the chart whenever you change the value of the binding programmatically.

 The Swift Charts framework allows us to control the scrolling behavior using the *chartScrollTargetBehavior* modifier.
 For example, we can use it to enable paging in the chart.